Killaship/Codename-Spectrum/README.md

 More extensive CPUID

-Read only Filesystem via abuse of the initrd
+Read only Filesystem via abuse of an initrd

 Finish adding all of the exception handlers